kjosib/kjosib.github.io/Contrib/Chaos.md

 Still, there were some questions at the end specifically asking for some views.
 So I did some screen-sharing in that moment.

-Despite an early and prominent request for feedback, so far it's been slow coming.
+Despite an early and prominent request for feedback, it has been slow coming.
+About two weeks later, I did finally hear back from a member of the audience.
+The respondent suggested:

+1. visual aids,
+2. demonstrations, and
+3. fewer topics at a higher level.
+   (I think he means more overview, less detail.)

+To point 3, He gave an example concerning one of the subsystems of *$PRODUCT*:
+He caught my explanation of *how it's used* but missed *how it's organized* and *why we have/use it.*
+(I had a section for what problem the subsystem solves, but it may not have been clear.)

 On 4/22, I did a retrospective on that initial "opening performance" with my manager from a career-development perspective.
 That's how I learned about the present London-office effort to hold general software-engineering discussions.